-Selected asset performance, 12-month return and range
+Selected asset performance, 2022 year-to-date return and range

 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.

-Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of January 28, 2022.
-Notes: The two ends of the bars show the lowest and highest returns at any point over the last 12-months and the dots represent current 12-month returns.
+Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of February 17, 2022.
+Notes: The two ends of the bars show the lowest and highest returns at any point this year to date, and the dots represent current year-to-date returns.
 Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
-Indexes or prices used are, in descending order: spot Brent crude, MSCI Europe Index, MSCI USA Index, ICE U.S. Dollar Index (DXY), Bank of America Merrill Lynch Global High Yield Index, spot gold, J.P.
-Morgan EMBI Index, Refinitiv Datastream Germany 10-year benchmark government bond index, Refinitiv Datastream U.S. 10-year benchmark government bond index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI Emerging Markets Index.
+Indexes or prices used are: spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, MSCI Emerging Markets Index, MSCI Europe Index, Refinitiv Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
+Morgan EMBI Index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI USA Index.